 Before Marvel introduced their game-changing cinematic universe known as the MCU, superhero films were often derided for their poor quality and sometimes goofy atmosphere.
 Blade changed all that, being a well-made and exciting action film that stayed close to the comic origins (pleasing the all-important fan-base) and featured a kick-ass performance from Wesley Snipes as the coolest vampire slayer on the block.
-As studios started taking comic book adaptations seriously, there was a noticeable improvement in quality - Tobey Maguire's tenure as Spider-Man was highlighted by a fantastic debut and an even better sequel while Hugh Jackman first took up the role of Wolverine in the widely acclaimed X-Men in 2000 - a series continues even today.
+As studios started taking comic book adaptations seriously, there was a noticeable improvement in quality - Tobey Maguire's tenure as Spider-Man was highlighted by a fantastic debut and an even better sequel while Hugh Jackman first took up the role of Wolverine in the widely acclaimed X-Men in 2000 - a series that continues to rumble on in some form today.

 But it wasn't until 2008's Iron Man that Marvel took control of superhero films by producing a big budget, well made and hugely entertaining film that would set the template for all superhero films that came after it, excluding The Dark Knight Rises.
 The studio became one of the biggest players in Hollywood in the years since with billion-dollar films like Iron Man 3, Avengers Assemble, Captain America: Civil War, Black Panther and the record-breaking Avengers: Endgame.
 With no sign of the studio easing up their relentless assault on box offices the world over any time soon, their dominance is total and puts their long-time rivals DC to shame.